 US must release Kabul’s frozen assets for the sake of regional peace, experts say

-[Islamabad] Despite a series of deadly suicide attacks against its Shiite Muslim base, the Taliban claim they are making progress toward eradicating Islamic State, or ISIS militants in Afghanistan.
+[Islamabad] Despite a series of deadly suicide attacks against its Shiite Muslim base, the Taliban claim they are making progress toward eradicating Islamic State, or ISIS fighters in Afghanistan.

 “Our forces are effectively engaged in operations to eliminate ISIS across the country,” Deputy Ministry of Information and Culture Zabiullah Mujahid, the chief spokesman for the Islamic Emirate of Afghanistan, told The Media Line.

 “Taliban forces have so far arrested at least 600 ISIS fighters and also destroyed several hideouts in Kabul and other cities,” he said, adding that the Taliban do not consider the Islamic State – Khorasan Province a potential threat to regional security.

 “ISIS does not exist here; unfortunately, some Afghan people have adopted the ISIS mentality.
 They are few in number as they have no support from the Afghan people,” he claimed.

 “No group or individual will be allowed to use Afghan soil against any country,” Mujahid emphasized.